State-of-the-art advanced lightsheet imaging center

 Prof. Daniel Huber, Unige"The work at ALICe allowed us to reveal the distribution and anatomy of sensory receptors with unprecedented resolution and specificity.
 I was stunned by the quality of the images."

-Prof Fyhn - UiO"Never as now we are able to in-depth visualise and quantify neuronal populations within the entire brain."
+Prof Fyhn - UiO"Never before have we been able to visualise and quantify, in-depth, neuronal populations within the entire brain as we can now."